hsf-training/carpentry-cookiecutter/{{cookiecutter.project_name}}/README.md

 We welcome all contributions to improve the lesson!
 Maintainers will do their best to help you if you have any questions, concerns, or experience any difficulties along the way.

-If you make non-trivial changes (i.e., more than fixing a simple type), you are eligible to be added to the [HSF Training Community page][hsf-training-community], as well as to the list of contributors [below](#contributors-).
+If you make non-trivial changes (i.e., more than fixing a simple typo), you are eligible to be added to the [HSF Training Community page][hsf-training-community], as well as to the list of contributors [below](#contributors-).

 We'd like to ask you to familiarize yourself with our [Contribution Guide](CONTRIBUTING.md) and have a look at